 You can then create a relationship field to track that connection and target campaigns around it.
 These custom fields will be incredibly useful for pulling reports that guide current and future campaign decisions.

-For example, imagine a donor to a fundraising campaign makes a particularly high donation.
-The automated system sends a customized email specifically for them.
-It also sets a task for the outreach coordinator to follow up with a personal call.
-The automation improves fundraising engagement and eliminates time-wasting workflow tasks.
+For example, imagine a donor to one of your fundraising campaigns makes a particularly large donation.
+Your automated system sends a customized email to them within a few moments of their gift.
+A day later, the system follows up with a personalized thank-you email that shares more details about the impact they’ll make with their gift.
+It also creates a task for your development director to follow up with a personal call.
+The automation improves fundraising engagement and eliminates the need to do all of this manually.

 No technology can exist in a vacuum.
 Today, many platforms are designed to work together so you can get a total picture of your fundraising efforts.
-A system that can combine your Eventbrite info, Mail Chimp campaigns, and accounting software can provide incredible insight into what you’re doing right, and where you can improve.
+A system that can combine your Eventbrite info, Mail Chimp campaigns, and accounting software, for example, can provide incredible insight into what you’re doing right and where you can improve.

 Integrations are also key for driving many automation tasks; automatically adding donors to certain mailing lists, updating accounting software, and eliminating manual data migration all depend on having the ability to integrate with different tools.

 A great non-technical feature that some fundraising management platforms offer is revenue-based billing.
-While some software programs bill based on the number of records managed, this can cause issues as nonprofits grow and attract new supporters.
+While some software programs bill based on the number of records or donor accounts in your database, this common pricing structure can cause issues as you grow and attract new supporters.

-As your records storage needs grow, your revenue won’t necessarily keep up—many donors need multiple interactions before they make their first gift, but maintaining accounts of inactive donors can get expensive quickly.
+As your records storage needs grow, your revenue won’t necessarily keep up.
+And that’s not bad!
+Many potential donors need multiple interactions before they make their first gift.
+But maintaining accounts of inactive donors can get expensive quickly, forcing you to choose between cultivating relationships with potential donors and deleting records to save money.

-By using a platform that bills based on revenue, you can ensure that the cost of your system scales with your organization.
+By using a platform that bills based on revenue, you can ensure the cost of your system scales with your organization’s capacity, not your lists.

 Simplify Your Fundraising With Neon CRM

-The different steps, workflows, and tasks associated with running a nonprofit will always be a challenge regardless of what type of fundraising campaign you choose.
-To manage all those moving tasks, you need fundraising management software that’s configurable, automated, and integration ready.
-With it, you can simplify the work that goes into many of your fundraising tasks as you reach new and existing audiences, raise money, and gain support for your cause.
+The different processes, workflows, and to-do lists that go into running a nonprofit will always be a challenge regardless of the types of campaigns you run.
+To manage all those individual tasks, you need fundraising management software that’s configurable, automated, and integration ready.
+With the right tool, you can simplify the work that goes into many of your fundraising tasks as you reach new and existing audiences, raise money, and gain support for your cause.

 Neon CRM can help you manage everything from simple email campaigns to complex peer-to-peer fundraising events.
 If you’re ready to learn more about how you can use our tools to simplify your fundraising with the help of our platform, request a demo today.